Services | Nottingham Dental

 There are several different ways in which dentists can remove either damaged or missing teeth.
 Discuss your options with the dentist.

-Dental implants are the best way to replace a missing tooth and its root.
+Dental implants are one of the best way to replace a missing tooth and its root.
 The dentist screws a metallic post or framework into the jawbone of a missing tooth so it becomes a part of your body and can support crowns, bridges, or dentures.

-If you’re missing two or more teeth in a single row, then porcelain bridges are the best replacement option for you.
+If you’re missing two or more teeth in a single row, then porcelain bridges are some of the best replacement option for you.
 They are a series of fake porcelain teeth supported by dental crowns or dental implants (abutments) on both sides.

 Dentures are removable appliances you wear in your mouth to replace missing teeth.
 Full dentures have a complete arch and are used if you’re missing all your teeth.
 Partial dentures are used to replace teeth that are missing intermittently.